Combatting Racism on Campus

 A President’s Committee for a Discrimination-Free Campus has been put in place to provide advice to the President on ways to combat racism and promote diversity, acceptance and inclusivity across the uOttawa campus and within the uOttawa community.
 The committee met during the summer and provided guidance on the implementation of these measures.

-Specifically, the committee will advise the President on how to:
+Specifically, the committee advised the President on how to:

 - Cultivate a truly inclusive and tolerant campus culture by engaging with and educating the uOttawa community